tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - CNAME is invalid for naked/apex domains (catagram.io)
 - Many AWS services use a DNS Name (ELBs)
 - With just CNAME, catagram.io => ELB would be invalid

+#### Alias

+- ALIAS records map a NAME to an AWS resource
+- Can be used both for naked/apex and normal records
+- For non apex/naked - functions like a CNAME
+- There is no charge for ALIAS requests pointing at AWS resources
+- For AWS Services - default to pick ALIAS over CNAME
+- Should be the same "Type" as what the record is pointing at
+- API Gateway, CloudFront, ELB, S3, S3 Static Website Hosting, VPC Endpoints, Global Accelerator